PhrozenByte/phpunit-array-asserts/README.md

 The [`SequentialArray` constraint](https://github.com/PhrozenByte/phpunit-array-asserts/blob/master/src/Constraint/SequentialArray.php) asserts that a value is like a sequential array, has a minimum and/or maximum number of items, and that all items pass another constraint.

 Sequential arrays are defined as ordered lists with incrementing numeric keys starting from zero.
 This is especially true for native sequential arrays like `[ "foo", "bar" ]`.
 Empty arrays are considered valid, too. `Traversable` objects must have sequential keys to be considered valid.
 The expected minimum (parameter `$minItems`, defaults to `0`) and/or maximum (parameter `$maxItems`, defaults to `null`, meaning infinite) number of items, and the constraint to apply all items to (optional parameter `$constraint`), are passed in the constructor.
+The constraint can either be an arbitrary `Constraint` instance (e.g. `PHPUnit\Framework\Constraint\StringContains`), or any static value, requiring an exact match of the value.

 This constraint will fully traverse any `Traversable` object given.
 This also means that any `Generator` will be fully exhausted.
 If possible, it will try to restore an `Iterator`'s pointer to its previous state.